MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### On HoloLens

-- Run the HoloLens Calibration app for yourself to ensure proper fit and IPD.
+- Run the [!include[pn-hololens](../includes/pn-hololens.md)] Calibration app for yourself to ensure proper fit and IPD.

 ### Step 2 – Open the guide and align it on HoloLens

-1. On HoloLens, open the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app, select **Operator** or **Author** mode, and then open the guide used in step 1.
+1. On [!include[pn-hololens](../includes/pn-hololens.md)], open the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app, select **Operator** or **Author** mode, and then open the guide used in step 1.

 2. Select **Scan** to begin the alignment process.
 Accept the permissions prompts that appear.

 3. Look for your printed marker, allow the device to find the marker, and wait for the blue outline animation.
-The blue outline shows where the printed marker is located, as calculated by HoloLens.
+The blue outline shows where the printed marker is located, as calculated by [!include[pn-hololens](../includes/pn-hololens.md)].

 ### Step 3 – Adjust the offset

 The blue outline is the same size as the marker.
 You can move it up or down along the rails positioned at its corners.
 Look at the printed marker from above.
 Is the blue outline too far to the left or right of the printed marker?
-If so, try adjusting the HoloLens device to make sure it fits correctly on your head.
+If so, try adjusting the [!include[pn-hololens](../includes/pn-hololens.md)] device to make sure it fits correctly on your head.

 Tap and hold the blue outline and move it up or down until it overlaps with the marker exactly.
 Make sure that the outline is exactly aligned by looking at the marker from the side.